 Show Databases

-If you access your database via command line shell (for some reason), the first logical thing to do is to list the available databases:
+If you access your database via the command line shell (for some reason), the first logical thing to do is to list the available databases:

 SHOW DATABASES;